Automattic/ghactivity/readme.txt

 * Add option to monitor a repo fully, for all users on that repo.
 * Gather information about each person from GitHub.
 * Allow people to be assigned to a specific team.
 This will allow to build custom reports for groups of people.
+* Create API endpoint to fetch stats for repo events.

 = 1.5.0 =
 * Improve post content for each GitHub event.